-When you consider alternatives to the traditional retirement that include possibilities like working part-time, putting your expertise to work as a consultant, or even starting your own business, you also make retirement planning considerably easier.
+Consider alternatives to the traditional retirement.
+Include possibilities like working part-time, putting your expertise to work as a consultant, or even starting your own business, it will make retirement planning considerably easier.

 For one, you’ll enjoy all the benefits outlined above.
 Your physical and mental wealth will likely be better than if you kicked back and did nothing at all.

 That, in turn, benefits your financial health.
 Healthcare is the biggest expense for most people in retirement.
 If you can maintain your health for as long as possible, you’ll likely pay less in medical costs down the road.

 Plus, creating some form of income stream beyond just your retirement savings nest egg means you alleviate some financial pressure.
 If you continue to work — even if it’s just part-time — you’ll earn some amount of income.